 Yearly rates are calculated by dividing the yearly rate by the number of times you are paying your employee across the year.

-In the example below you can see Michael is paid a yearly salary of $65,000, but his salary is 5,416.67 because his company pays every month.
+In the example below you can see Emily is paid a yearly salary of $100k but her salary is $4,084.32 because his company pays every 2 weeks per month.

 💡 Tip: Do not be alarmed if when adjusting the date range, the calculated pay of your salary user changes.
 It just means, that their pay is being recalculated based on the number of days you have set.